WhereIsX/looper/README.md

 Right now, Looper looks and works kind of like how I initially dreamed it would.
 While making Looper, I came up with at least 3 ways I could make this happen:

 1. make a parser and lexer
   - Why I Didn't: I felt pressed for time and was not confident I'd learn all the tools to make it work in time.
-(This started as a graduation project)
+(Looper started as a graduation project)
     - I looked at some videos for making parsers and lexers, as well as slides from Universities CS courses, and it looked like I would need at least a couple weeks to understand how it all worked, and another couple weeks to make my own for the Ruby language.
     - I'd be reimplementing the Ruby interpreter?
 I should probably look up how the Ruby interpreter does it first.

-2. take in a `string` of code, and stick puts in between every line.
+2. take in a `string` of code, and stick `puts` in between every line.
 Use I/O File class to run it as another file, such that it `puts` to the command line, and then return the command line outputs.
   - Why I Didn't: See above, but not as extreme.